Last American Hero (album): Release and reception

 Last American Hero was released on November 10, 2008 through Taped Sounds through a limited edition cassette, before being reissued in March 2010 by Olde English Spelling Bee as an abridged vinyl release, splitting the track listing of the A-side into 3 parts.

 Writing for Fact, Kiran Sande called Last American Hero "a magnificent record" and wrote that "Ferraro's willingness to engage with the real banal, liminal ugliness of consumer life is undeniably interesting, and on this album at least, the music feels emboldened rather than burdened by it."
 Critic David Keenan called it "fantastic" and described it as "a series of meditations on American concepts of heroism and freedom as refracted via MTV, Hollywood and various black magic marketing strategies."

-In 2023, Last American Hero, alongside with other albums from his early catalog, was digitally reissued and remastered by James Ferraro under his Restoration Series 1.0 series.
+In 2023, Last American Hero, along with other albums from his early catalog, was digitally reissued and remastered by James Ferraro under his Restoration Series 1.0 series.
 This reissue has the same abridged track listing as the Olde English Spelling Bee reissue, but introducing a new cover art, being an edited version of the original cassette cover.